lfroms/viewfinder/README.md

 You can download the latest version of Viewfinder [here](https://github.com/lfroms/viewfinder/releases/latest) by downloading the `*.dmg` file.
 A full list of releases is available [here](https://github.com/lfroms/viewfinder/releases).

 Viewfinder will automatically check for updates and let you know if a new one is available.
+You'll be prompted to enable automatic update checks the second time the app is launched.

 > 💡 **Tip:** Hold the Option <kbd>⌥</kbd> key while Viewfinder is open to access the "Check for Updates" and "Quit" options.